Electronic Dossier Format

 - Having won one of the awards does not preclude winning the other award.

 - Individuals who were nominated in the past but did not win may be nominated again, but are encouraged to update their files.
-Please note: Dossier content requirements were updated in 2013, so nominees should consult the dossier format section on this site before submitting a dossier.
 (Nominations from previous years are not automatically carried over in the next year without new nominations.)

 - Confidentiality should be observed at all stages; names of nominees sent to the Barbour-Cohen Committee should not be publicly divulged.